Schema-Driven Information Extraction from Heterogeneous Tables: Conclusion

 \section{Conclusion}

 This paper explores the capabilities of LLMs for extracting structured data from heterogeneous tables.
 We introduce a new task, Schema-Driven Information Extraction, which converts tables into structured records guided by a human-authored data schema.
 To facilitate this task, we present a benchmark, comprised of tables from four diverse domains, and evaluate various LLMs through our proposed method \method{}.
 The experiments reveal that while API-based models excel across domains and formats, open-source models display significant potential in specific areas.
-Moreover, we conduct detailed ablation studies and analyses to investigate the factors contributing to model success, and validate the feasibility of building more compact models through distillation to reduce dependency on APIs.
-These contributions lay a solid foundation for the continued advancement of efficient open-source table data extraction.
+Moreover, we conduct detailed ablation studies and analyses to investigate the factors for model success, and validate the feasibility of building compact models through distillation to reduce dependency on APIs.